200803-java-devops/project1-john/README.md

 ## User Stories

 As a developer, I want to be able to confirm my project builds successfully so that changes pushed to github can be proven functional.
+As a developer, I want to be able to remotely run any unit tests for my program so that object functionalities can be confirmed after new code is added.
 As a user, I would like to be able to run a program built with maven/docker without the need to fuss with command line arguments so that I can use the program easily.